SimenMH/neighbourly/README.md

 Gone are the days of trying to keep an updated list of all your neighbour's phone numbers or going from door to door to get your message out.

-This project was developed in just 6 days for my [Codeworks](https://codeworks.me/) solo project.

 ## Screenshots